Shorewood Dethatching Lawn Services

 Post-Dethatching Stormwater Management in Compliance with Shorewood’s MS4 Program

-Dethatching exposes soil, increasing the risk of erosion and sediment runoff, especially on Shorewood’s clay soils.
-The Village participates in the MS4 (Municipal Separate Storm Sewer System) program to protect the Lake Michigan watershed, requiring immediate stabilization of disturbed areas.
+Dethatching exposes soil, increasing the risk of erosion and sediment runoff—especially in Shorewood’s heavy clay soils, which are highly prone to compaction and waterlogging.
+The village participates in the MS4 (Municipal Separate Storm Sewer System) program to protect the Lake Michigan watershed, requiring immediate stabilization of exposed soil after dethatching.
 Best practices include:

 What Neighborhoods Do We Serve Throughout Shorewood, IL?

-- River Crossing: Newer development with compacted Drummer silty clay loam, minimal tree cover, and Kentucky bluegrass dominance; rapid thatch accumulation due to irrigation and fertilization.
+- River Crossing: Newer development with compacted Drummer silty clay loam, minimal tree canopy, Kentucky bluegrass dominant, rapid thatch accumulation due to irrigation and fertilization.

-- Kipling Estates: Planned community with HOA-managed common areas, mixed grass species, and moderate tree canopy; regular maintenance but compaction from traffic.
+- Kipling Estates: Planned community with HOA-managed common areas, moderate tree cover, mixed Kentucky bluegrass and tall fescue, moderate compaction, regular maintenance.

-- Brookforest: Mature neighborhood with extensive tree canopy, fine fescue in shaded lawns, slow thatch decomposition, and increased moss.
+- Rollingwood: Mature neighborhood with extensive tree canopy, fine fescue in shaded areas, slow thatch decomposition, moss growth, and high disease pressure.

 Shorewood Municipal Ordinances for Landscaping Operations & Equipment Use

-Landscaping operations in Shorewood are governed by municipal ordinances to ensure community safety and quality of life.
-Power dethatchers and similar equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances apply to all powered equipment, and commercial service providers must be licensed and registered with the Village.
+Shorewood regulates landscaping operations to minimize noise, ensure safety, and protect public health.
+Power dethatchers and similar equipment may typically be operated between 7 AM and 9 PM on weekdays, and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so always verify with the village.
+Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be licensed and registered with the municipality.
 Insurance requirements include liability and workers’ compensation coverage, and bonding may be required for municipal contracts.
-Residents and contractors should consult the Village’s code enforcement resources for up-to-date regulations and permit requirements.
-For more information, contact:
+For up-to-date ordinance details, business registration, and code enforcement, contact:

 Phone: (815) 553-2310